Lande21/RolandeU.github.io/README.md

 Baby I, Urakunzwe cyane, IMANA igufashe witume
-Today i went to a career affair and it was just aok. i gotta keep on applying and not get discouraged i gotta decide which laptop i deserve and for the work i will be doing
+Today i went to a career affair and it was just aok. i gotta keep on applying and not get discouraged